O N L Y

 • transform an idea into a viable product or business

-The IESM program (a.k.a.
+The two-year IESM program (a.k.a.
 Operations and Systems Management) is designed to provide a broad-based education in the areas of operations management, service and production systems, information technologies, and communication.
 Through a set of core courses, students learn the basic methods of formulating and solving problems.
 Attention is given to the changing nature of demands and capacities, principles of decision-making under uncertainty, risk management, quality management and assurance, effective use of information technologies, modeling and analysis of large systems, and techniques for finding optimal solutions applicable to businesses today.
 IESM students have the chance to minor in Business, Energy, Computer Aided Design/Manufacturing, and Information Technology.

 Program teaches methods and tools useful for

 Finance, Retail, Telecommunications, Transport and Logistics, Food and Beverages, Health Care, Gaming Manufacturing, Government, and …

 Students must complete 9 core courses, the integrative project course, the environmental management requirement, a masters thesis or project, a number of elective courses, plus a minor.
 Some of courses cover the following content: